Cosmo-Tech/Babylon/docs/environment.md

     └── API_FILES_HERE
 ```

+More folders and file can be required and will be added in future version, don't hesitate to
+use `babylon environment complete` to add missing elements of the solution.

 ### API

 This is a folder containing the different files you will want to send to the api